pingevt/drupalcamp_nj_2024_data_sync/data_syncing.md

 [.column]

-* Reliability of your external data sources
+* Reliability of the external data source
+  * Availability and speed
 * Dates
 * Pre-caching